AT&T Byron Nelson heading to McKinney’s TPC Craig Ranch, sources say

 The move comes after a relatively brief stint of just two years at Trinity Forest Golf Club.
 The tournament moved in 2018 to Trinity Forest, located on Loop 12 between Interstate 45 and U.S. Highway 175 in southeast Dallas, after more than 30 years in Las Colinas.

-The PGA made its decision after two years of lackluster attendance among other issues.
 This was supposed to be the Nelson’s final year at Trinity Forest, but it was one of eight events the PGA Tour has canceled so far in the wake of the coronavirus pandemic.
+Sagging revenues and infrastructure issues spurred the Tour to call for a new venue, which for the first time will not be in Dallas County.

+"The move technically yes is to another county,” said McKinley, "but we look at it more like we’ve just expanded our footprint and our family and now a great partnership."

+Dates haven’t been confirmed with the Tour yet, but the tournament is expected to remain in its traditional spot on the calendar in May.

 This is a developing story.
 Download our free WFAA app to stay up-to-date on all news stories in the Dallas-Fort Worth area.